 This pose is a forward bend, good to battle stress

 - Sit on the ground on a mat or folded blanket to support the buttocks, with your legs extended in front.
 Rock on each buttock by turn, pulling away from the other sitting bone as you do so.

 - The tops of your thighs must be turned in ever so slightly and pressed into the floor.
 Also, press your palms and fingertips into the floor and raise your sternum up to the ceiling.

 - Breathe in as you lean forward from your hip, arms fully extended, elbows straight, hands on the sides of your feet, and your thumbs resting on your soles.
 Do not lean from your waist.
 Feel your tailbone lengthen.
-If you cannot reach your feet with the hands, use a strap looped around the feet and hold this instead.
+If you cannot reach your feet with the hands, use

 - Gently ease into the forward bend, lengthening your torso and keeping the head raised.
 Your elbows must bend out to your sides and lift off the floor.
 If you’re holding a strap, loosen your hold, move your hands forward, and keep your arms long when you do this.
 Feel your lower belly graze your thighs, followed by your upper belly and then your ribs.
 Your head will touch your thighs last.

 - Allow your front torso to rise and lengthen a little each time you breathe in.
 When you exhale, release more into the forward bend.
 Repeat this for 1 to 3 minutes.
 To exit the pose, lift your torso from your thighs gently, and straighten your elbows.
 Breathe in as you raise your torso up, pulling your tailbone into the pelvis.

 Ardha Matsyendrasana Or Sitting Half Spinal Twist